Sports Medicine Specialist in Kirkland, WA

 A special area of interest to Dr. Clinton is female sports injuries.
 Due to certain anatomical factors, female athletes are predisposed to injuries such as ACL tears.
 As a former athlete herself, Dr. Clinton understands the impact these injuries can have on athletes and is dedicated to developing individualized treatment plans.

-We can’t prevent all injuries, but there are things we can do to prevent some injuries.
-The things we know prevent injuries in all sports are: good warm-up, stretching and gradually increasing activities.
 People are prone to get hurt when they suddenly jump into a new sport or back into a sport or suddenly increase their mileage running.
 We also know that overall condition and strength is important.
 For example, hip strength is very important for optimal knee function.
 We also know proper biomechanics are extremely important.
-This has been shown extensively with ACL prevention programs.
+This has been shown extensively with ACL prevention programs

 The Achilles tendon is the largest tendon in the body and attaches the calf muscle to the heel.
 It can tolerate high loads but is prone to rupture.
 Ruptures tend to occur with sudden explosive activity.
 They are most common in recreational athletes in their 30s-40s.
 The risk of injury can be reduced by properly warming up, gradually increasing activities and stretching adequately.